krissen/blink-cmp-bibtex/docs/spec.md

   the final key segment only.
 - Provide `pre` and `post` note handling: completion must fire even when there are optional arguments between the command and the `{`.
-- Generate APA-inspired previews for each completion item.
+- Generate previews for each completion item using configurable templates.
+  Provide at least APA (default) and IEEE style summaries and allow selecting the style via `opts.preview_style`.
 The preview should include author/editor, publication year, title, and source container (journal/book/publisher).
   Normalize common LaTeX accent/diacritic commands so that previews render human-friendly UTF-8 (e.g. `{"a}` → `ä`, `\aa` → `å`).
 The documentation callback should format a multi-line preview (rendered in blink.cmp's documentation pane) while the detail string shows a concise one-liner directly in the completion menu.
 - Respect filetype restrictions (`opts.filetypes`).
 Only activate on LaTeX, Markdown, R Markdown, and other explicitly configured filetypes.
 - Provide asynchronous completion so that large BibTeX files do not block the UI.